michaelaffare/michaelaffare.github.io/portfolio/tswd/readme.md

 ### [What I wish to learn](blog/what-i-wish-to-learn.md)
-- [x]  Use of colour :smiley:
+- [x]  Use of colour 😃
-- [x]  Interactive Design :star_struck:
+- [x]  Interactive Design 🤩
-- [ ]  Choosing the right visualization for a given data :thinking:
+- [ ]  Choosing the right visualization for a given data 🤔
 - [ ]  Simplification of visualizations
 [read more. . .](blog/what-i-wish-to-learn.md)